Skip to Main Content

 Access your saved content

 Accenture’s latest energy industry review examines key global trends affecting the sector.

 The growth of non-OPEC oil supply is having a key impact on global oil production.
-Regions such as the Americas—including Brazil, the United States and Canada—are starting to bring in significant amounts of oil.
-Within OPEC, Saudi Arabia is bridging the supply gap in the market and Iraq is stepping up production to the extent that it is now the second-largest OPEC producer, ahead of Iran.
+Regions such as the Americas, including Brazil, the United States and Canada, are starting to bring on significant amounts of oil supply.
+Within OPEC, Saudi Arabia is bridging the supply gap in the market and Iraq is stepping up production to the extent that it is now the second largest OPEC producer, ahead of Iran.